 - Professional and Educational Information: Professional or employment history/information, Educational history/information, etc.

-The CCPA coverage and provisions have been likened to being a “lite” version of the General Data Protection Regulation (GDPR) law of Europe.
+The CCPA coverage and provisions have been likened to being a “lite” version of Europe’s General Data Protection Regulation (GDPR) law.
 While the laws are similar, CCPA’s coverage of PII is more broad and general, while uniquely covering educational information and history.

 The CCPA regulation specifically covers residents/consumers in the State of California.
 It applies to almost all businesses that carry out their enterprise within that state, including national and even international companies.
 However, there are some specifics to be aware of, as noted by CSO Online: